-By correctly identifying where you succeed and where you need improvement, you can adapt and your marketing methods to help meet your goals and serve your target market.
+By correctly conducting a Construction SWOT analysis you can, identify where you succeed and where you need improvement, you can adapt and your methods to help meet your goals, serve your target market, and carve out your market share in your niche.

 - 10 free marketing tools you can use for your construction company